Sturgelose/educloud-bazaar/README.md

 You can also see more commands of python using `python manage.py`

 ### Pre requirements
-* sudo apt-get install libjpeg-dev
+* sudo apt-get install libjpeg-dev (to generate thumbnails)

+### Commands to start in Production
+* java -jar start.jar (in solr installation folder to start solr)
+* cd /path/to/project/root
+* gunicorn wsgi (to start gunicorn)
+* profit!

 # Robot Framework tests